elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 ### Spring 2020
 - &#9733;&#9733; 15-251 Great Ideas in Theoretical Computer Science
   - My favorite course so far at CMU, which is quite surprising given the amount of time I spent on this course and the pressure it once brought me.
-I was always very anxious on Wednesday afternoon, and worked many all-nighters after the CoVID outbreak.
+I was always very anxious on Wednesday afternoon, and worked many all-nighters after the pandemic outbreak.
   - The course is being notorious due to its massive workload, the conceptual difficulty for freshman students, and the pressure in writing sessions and exams.
   - There were many topics covered, including formal languages, DFA, Turing machines, undecidability, complexity theory (P vs NP), algorithms (randomized/approximation), graph theory, modular arithmetic and group theory, cryptography.
   - Teamwork is encouraged in 251, so choose your teammate wisely.
 My teammates were great and I enjoy tackling these super hard group and open problems with them.
   - I love Anil Ada and his classes!
 He cares about his students and is enthusiatic towards teaching and improving his course contents.
 - &#9733; 15-150 Principles of Functional Programming
-  - Functional programming is quite new to me, but it's very fascinating.
-It's the cleanest way to write code.
+  - Functional programming was quite new to me, but it's very fascinating.
+It's probably the cleanest way to write code and high order functions changes your way of thinking about code.
   - However SML is probably not that useful in practice...
 Very few people actually code in SML.
 I wonder why they don't use other functional languages like Haskell.
   - The homeworks were not that easy.
 Since they don't let you see the autograder result, you need to be extremely careful in the programming labs.
 Written parts can contain very long proof, and some might find it tedious, but I found them were quite interesting although I never get them correct.
   - Michael Erdmann is a great professor, very friendly and cute.